-A "rule 37 institution" refers to a category 1 institution that applies the provisions of rule 37 in the calculation of its LCR.
-That rule, in conjunction with the other rules provided in Division 4 of Part 7 of the BLR, prescribes the framework of one of the options from amongst the "alternative liquidity approaches" as provided by the BCBS (the ALA option).
+10 A "rule 37 institution" refers to a category 1 institution that applies the provisions of rule 37 in the calculation of its LCR.
+That rule, in conjunction with the other rules provided in Division 4 of Part 7 of the BLR, prescribes the framework of one of the options from amongst the "alternative liquidity approaches" as provided by the BCBS.
 For further details of this framework, please refer to subsection 5.7 below.

-HONG KONG MONETARY AUTHORITY 香港金融管理局

-Supervisory Policy Manual

-LM-1 Regulatory Framework for Supervision of Liquidity Risk V.2 (consultation)
+LM-1 Regulatory Framework for V.4 - 13.12.2024 Supervision of Liquidity Risk v.4 - 13.12.2024 notice.

-- (b) for a category 2 institution: failing to comply with rule 7 (in respect of the 25% minimum LMR requirement). - 3.4.4 In the case of a liquidity event that constitutes a contravention of the BLR (and hence §97H(6) of the BO), the MA may, after holding discussions with the AI, issue a notice to the Al pursuant to §97J of the BO, requiring it to take remedial action as specified in the notice.
 To the extent practicable, the MA will require the AI concerned to improve its liquidity position and rectify identified liquidity management problems within a reasonable timeframe.
-Where the circumstances warrant, the MA may take more serious supervisory measures to maintain the general stability of the banking system and protect the interest of depositors (including potential depositors).
-10 - The MA's potential supervisory responses to relevant 3.4.5 liquidity events falling within the meaning of rule 14(3)(a)(ii) and rule 14(3)(a)(iv) are elaborated upon in subsection 5.9 below.
+Where the circumstances warrant, the MA may take more serious supervisory measures to maintain the general stability of the banking system and protect the interest of depositors (including potential depositors).11

+3.4.5 The MA's potential supervisory responses to relevant liquidity events falling within the meaning of rule 14(3)(a)(ii) and rule 14(3)(a)(iv) are elaborated upon in subsections 5.9 and 5.7 below respectively.